-Prerequisites: EDU 321 and one methods course.
-Basic principles of education testing to include: content measured by state achievement tests; how data may be used to improve student learning; and statistical concepts necessary to administer and interpret testing instruments.
+Prerequisites: Admission to Education Department.
+Basic principles of educational testing to include: content measured by state achievement tests; how data may be used to improve student learning; Assessment of English Language Learners; and statistical concepts necessary to administer and interpret testing instruments.

-EDU 357 - Classroom Management, School Safety, Professional Ethics, and Educational Law (3)
+EDU 357 - Classroom Management (3)

-Prerequisites: EDU 202 and one methods course or departmental permission.
-A study of research based practices for effectively managing a classroom.
+Prerequisites: Admission to Education Department.
+A study of research-based practices for effectively managing an elementary or secondary classroom.
 Attention will also be given to issues of school safety, ethics and the teaching profession, and laws governing educational systems.
+Required for EEL, ELESE, EDDEL, SEDMA and SEDEN majors and EDU minors.
+A 15-hour Practicum is required.